aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 creating an event is not a mandatory thing to do, but is more for in case dapps/users want to monitor data, such as how many people create a new task, using [Indexer](https://aptos.dev/guides/indexing)
 :::

-We can start with defining a `TaskHolder` struct, that holds the
+We can start with defining a `TodoList` struct, that holds the

 - tasks array
 - new task event